maehrlich1/microhabSel_LC-WGS/markdowns/variantCalling.md

 zcat $CHROM'.counts.gz' | tail -n +2 | mawk '{c=0;for (i = 1; i <= NF; ++i) if($i>0){++c}{print c}}' | gzip > $CHROM'.indPerSite.gz'
 ```
 Both the global depth distribution (`XXX.depthGlobal`) and the distribution of the number of individuals with at least 1 read were plotted in `R`.
+By inspecting the inflection points of the distribution, the maximum depth per site and the minimum number of individuals per site for variant calling were extracted.

 ## SNP Calling